youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 9: Testing in Jetpack Compose.md

 The project is built in multiple git branches:

-- **main** – the starter code for this project, you will make changes to this to complete the codelab
+- **com.example.sky.main** – the starter code for this project, you will make changes to this to complete the codelab
 - **end** – contains the solution to this codelab

 ## Examine the project structure